royshen/p11speed/README.md

 case of ECDSA, use 256 or 384 as the key size.

 	p11speed --sign --slot <number> [--pin <PIN>] --mechanism <name>
 		[--keysize <bits>] --threads <number> --iterations <number>

 Available mechanisms and their key size:

+- RSA_PKCS (1024 - 4096)
+- DSA (1024 - 4096)
+- ECDSA (256, 384)
+- GOSTR3410

+### Key Generation operations

+Benchmark the performance of key generation operation using C_GenerateKeyPair().
+It re-uses key gneration functions from Signature operations by sharing the same input parameters (mechanism and key size).
+This new p11speed branch is to add the support of performance benchmark by move key generation logic into multiple thread and add new option "keygen" in commands.

+	p11speed --keygen --slot <number> [--pin <PIN>] --mechanism <name>
+		[--keysize <bits>] --threads <number> --iterations <number>

+Available mechanisms and their key size: